Reckitt Benckiser Group Plc (RB) Given a GBX 7,130 Price Target by Goldman Sachs Group, Inc. (The) Analysts

-Goldman Sachs Group, Inc. (The) set a GBX 7,130 ($87.62) target price on Reckitt Benckiser Group Plc (LON:RB) in a research report report published on Thursday.
-The brokerage currently has a neutral rating on the stock.
+Reckitt Benckiser Group Plc (LON:RB) has been given a GBX 7,130 ($86.71) price target by analysts at Goldman Sachs Group, Inc. (The) in a research note issued on Friday.
+The firm presently has a “neutral” rating on the stock.
+Goldman Sachs Group, Inc. (The)’s price objective points to a potential upside of 4.81% from the stock’s previous close.

-Several other analysts have also commented on the company.
-J P Morgan Chase & Co reaffirmed a neutral rating and issued a GBX 7,100 ($87.26) price target on shares of Reckitt Benckiser Group Plc in a research note on Monday, September 19th.
-Societe Generale reaffirmed a buy rating on shares of Reckitt Benckiser Group Plc in a research note on Thursday, October 20th.
-Citigroup Inc. set a GBX 8,650 ($106.30) price target on Reckitt Benckiser Group Plc and gave the company a buy rating in a research note on Wednesday, August 31st.
-Barclays PLC reaffirmed an equal weight rating and issued a GBX 7,100 ($87.26) price target on shares of Reckitt Benckiser Group Plc in a research note on Wednesday, September 14th.
-Finally, Kepler Capital Markets reaffirmed a buy rating on shares of Reckitt Benckiser Group Plc in a research note on Friday, October 14th.
-Two analysts have rated the stock with a sell rating, thirteen have given a hold rating and thirteen have given a buy rating to the company’s stock.
-The company presently has a consensus rating of Hold and an average price target of GBX 7,685.31 ($94.45).
+Several other brokerages also recently weighed in on RB.
+J P Morgan Chase & Co restated a “neutral” rating and set a GBX 7,100 ($86.34) target price on shares of Reckitt Benckiser Group Plc in a research note on Thursday, October 20th.
+Liberum Capital restated a “buy” rating and set a GBX 8,400 ($102.15) target price on shares of Reckitt Benckiser Group Plc in a research note on Monday, November 14th.
+Credit Suisse Group restated an “outperform” rating and set a GBX 8,000 ($97.29) target price on shares of Reckitt Benckiser Group Plc in a research note on Thursday, October 20th.
+Macquarie restated an “outperform” rating and set a GBX 7,900 ($96.07) target price on shares of Reckitt Benckiser Group Plc in a research note on Tuesday, October 25th.
+Finally, Societe Generale restated a “buy” rating on shares of Reckitt Benckiser Group Plc in a research note on Thursday, October 20th.
+Two investment analysts have rated the stock with a sell rating, thirteen have given a hold rating and thirteen have issued a buy rating to the company’s stock.
+The stock has a consensus rating of “Hold” and a consensus price target of GBX 7,666.08 ($93.23).

-ILLEGAL ACTIVITY WARNING: This news story was first reported by The Vista Voice and is owned by of The Vista Voice.
-If you are viewing this news story on another domain, it was illegally copied and reposted in violation of international trademark and copyright legislation.
-The original version of this news story can be read at http://www.thevistavoice.org/2017/01/04/reckitt-benckiser-group-plc-rb-given-a-gbx-7130-price-target-by-goldman-sachs-group-inc-the-analysts/1139330.html.
+ILLEGAL ACTIVITY NOTICE: This piece was originally reported by The Vista Voice and is owned by of The Vista Voice.
+If you are viewing this piece on another domain, it was stolen and republished in violation of US and international copyright and trademark laws.
+The legal version of this piece can be viewed at http://www.thevistavoice.org/2017/01/10/reckitt-benckiser-group-plc-rb-given-a-gbx-7130-price-target-by-goldman-sachs-group-inc-the-analysts-2/1145826.html.

 Reckitt Benckiser Group plc is a manufacturer and marketer of health, hygiene and home products.
 The Company’s segments include ENA, DvM and Food.
 The ENA segment consists of Europe, Russia/Commonwealth of Independent States (CIS), Israel, North America, Australia and New Zealand.
 The DvM segment consists of North Africa, Middle East (excluding Israel) and Turkey, Africa, South Asia, North Asia, Latin America, Japan, Korea and the Association of Southeast Asian Nations (ASEAN).